sifive/freedom-u-sdk/README.md

 - build predefined disk images for QEMU, [SiFive HiFive Unleashed](https://www.sifive.com/boards/hifive-unleashed) development board (incl.
 [HiFive Unleashed Expansion Board](https://www.crowdsupply.com/microsemi/hifive-unleashed-expansion-board) from Microsemi) and [SiFive HiFive Unmatched](https://www.sifive.com/boards/hifive-unmatched);
 	+ __Note__: We are deprecating support for HiFive Unleashed Expansion board from Microsemi, and future releases will remove support for it from SiFive OpenEmbedded layer (i.e. [meta-sifive](https://github.com/sifive/meta-sifive)).
 If you have the expansion board we advice you to switch to [Microchip PolarFire SoC Yocto BSP](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/) which includes support for MPFS-DEV-KIT (HiFive Unleashed Expansion Board) directly from the manufacturer.
 You are also welcome to use older releases (2021.02.00 or older) from SiFive OpenEmbedded layer.
 	+ __Note:__  2021.02.00 release introduces the support for the SiFive HiFive Unmatched board __(pre-production 8GB variant)__.
 Contact your SiFive representative before using disk images built for `unmatched` machine on your particular board.
-If you received the final board (16GB) via Mouser or CrowdSupply you should skip 2021.02.00 release.
+If you received the __final board (16GB) variant__ via Mouser or CrowdSupply you should skip 2021.02.00 release and use 2021.03.00 (or newer).
 - build custom disk images with additional software packages from various third-party OE layers;
 - quickly launch QEMU VM instance with your built disk image;
 - build bootloader binaries (OpenSBI, U-Boot, U-Boot SPL);